 Okay, here we go.
 Onto the story.

-Chapter One – It Has Been 0 Days Since Our Last Shenanigans
+Chapter 1 - It Has Been Zero Days Since Our Last Shenanigans

 This day was going on record as one of the worst days of her life.
-She was making a judgment call.
-It might seem to be a premature assessment given that her feet had yet to touch the carpet, sequestered as they were in tangles of her bed sheets, but Charlie Oswin had never been one for dancing around the subject or going back and forth on an issue.
+She was making a judgement call.
+To the outside viewer this might seem to be a premature assessment given that her feet had yet to touch the carpet, sequestered as they were in the tangle of her bedsheets, but Charlie Oswin had never been one for indecisiveness.
 Nope, she was calling it.
 This day was going to suck.
 Because today was the first day of school.

-A small part of Charlie had hoped that she could pull a Rip van Winkle and just sleep through the rest of high school.
-It was a lovely dream, and the fact that her bed felt like a cloud was giving her a hug did not increase her desire to move in the slightest.
-She wouldn't have to start her sophomore year, she wouldn't have to begin the entire process all over again—she could just float away on a breeze like a dandelion seed and embrace oblivion.
-But that little fantasy bubble she had built up for herself was quite rudely destroyed when the jarring strains of 'Girl's Just Wanna Have Fun' came blaring out of her phone.
+A small part of Charlie wished she could pull a Rip van Winkle and sleep through the rest of high school.
+It was a lovely little fantasy, and the fact that her bed felt like a cloud was giving her a hug did not increase her desire to move in the slightest.
+She wouldn't have to start her sophomore year, she wouldn't have to deal with any of it—she could just float away on a breeze like a dandelion seed and embrace oblivion.
+But that little bubble she had built up for herself was quite rudely popped when the jarring strains of 'Girls Just Wanna Have Fun' came blaring from her phone.

 Groaning to herself, Charlie managed to extricate one of her arms from the twisted mess of covers and felt around in the dark until the tips of her fingers found the bedside table.
-They probed around, accidentally knocking the well-worn Jack Aubrey novel onto the floor, before finding their way around her cell phone.
+They probed around, accidentally knocking the well-worn Jack Aubrey novel to the floor before finding their way around her phone.
 Not bothering to look at the name flashing across the screen, she hit random buttons until one of them happened to be the 'mute' key.
-Smiling slightly as the music was cut short, she grabbed hold of her deep purple comforter and yanked it over her head, fully prepared to shut out the rest of the universe.
-The universe, though, didn't seem to be on board with that plan.
-Or at least one specific part of the universe that happened to have red hair and no concept 'personal time'.
-It took less than a minute for the phone to start ringing again.
+She probably deleted 'Candy Crush' in the process, but the silence was totally worth it.

 "You've got to be freaking kidding me."

-"That's not my middle name," Charlie muttered into the phone, wiping the sleep out of her eyes and yawning widely.
+"That's not my middle name," Charlie muttered into the phone, wiping the sleep out of her eyes.

-"Yeah, I really don't care," the voice replied abruptly.
+"Yeah, I really don't care," the voice chirped.
 "And it doesn't change the fact that we've got a lot of work to do before we head out this morning."

 Charlie let out a deflated sigh and collapsed back on the bed, pinching the bridge of her nose in frustration.
 "Lydia, what's my one rule?"

-"Don't mess with your Converse or you'll stage a bonfire and use my Jimmy Choo's as kindling," the voice drawled out.
-Charlie could practically hear the eye-roll from over the airwaves.
+"Don't mess with your Converse or you'll stage a bonfire and use my Jimmy Choos as kindling," Lydia drawled out, her eye roll practically audible over the airwaves.

 "Okay," Charlie continued, nodding slightly.
 "What's my other one rule?"

-Lydia let out an overly theatrical harrumph from the other side of the phone, leaving Charlie with the mental image of her making her 'patronizing' face while dutifully inspecting her fingernails.
-"Lydia," Charlie prompted, raising her eyebrows expectantly.
+Lydia let out an overly theatrical harrumph, leaving Charlie with a mental image of her making her 'patronizing' face while dutifully inspecting her fingernails.
+"Lydia," Charlie prompted, raising her eyebrows.

 "Okay, fine," Lydia bit out reluctantly.
 "The other 'one rule' is not to wake you up before 7:00 a.m. or you'll sneak into my room and shave my head in the middle of the night."